pmitros/x2/src/README_INSTVIEW.md

 In `src/x2/x2/settings.py`,

 * update TEMPLATE_DIR to include an absolute path to the template directory.
+* update MEDIA_ROOT to include an absolute path to the media directory.
 * update DATABASES to suit your database setup.

 ### Step 3.
 Initial Data